elek8871/Pups-and-Pubs/README.md

 ###### Day Four: Comments fully functional.
 I decided to use a rating scale so I updated the DB to reflect that.
 I was able to get the delete route to work!
 Still struggling with the update route.
 It adds comments but doesn't update
 ###### Day Five: Took a break from coding the project and did Bootstrap for CSS.
 ###### Day Six: Reached MVP today.
 I feel users may want to add ratings on different dates so I added a visit date to comments.
 Somehow in the process of updating all those routes the update comments is now functioning so I'm sure there was a syntax error that I fixed.
 Today the plan is to finish CSS and if time allows work on stretch goals.
 ###### Day Seven: Updated the database to fine tune ratings options.
-Spent most of the day doong styling, I'm not sure how much progress I made style-wise as I was having trouble with adding accordion views.
+Spent most of the day doing styling, I'm not sure how much progress I made style-wise as I was having trouble with adding accordion views.
 I was unable to deploy my website and now I have a database error so I'm calling it a night.
+###### Day Eight: the db issue seems to have resolved itself